cnelson20/x16wars/README.md

 port of advance wars for gba to the commander x16

 bugs (as of 12-27-2021)
-- map scroll and cursor doesnt work
+- flicker on units when scrolling
-- you can attack your own units
+- no bases rn i know